johnny-quesada-developer/easy-web-worker/README.md

 - If IResult is null, the _resolve_ method will not require parameters
 - If IPayload is null, the _send_ method will not require parameters

-Take into consideration that the _workerBody_ is a template to create a worker in run time, so you'll not be able to use anything outside of the Worker-Scope
+Take into consideration that the _workerBody_ is a template to create a worker in run time, so you'll not be able to use anything outside of the Worker-Scope.

 ```TS
 const message = 'Hello';